iscc/iscc-specs/docs/specification.md

 Applications may carry, store, and process the full hash-tree for advanced partial data integrity verification.

 ## Procedures & Algorithms

 ### Base58-ISCC Encoding

 The ISCC uses a custom per-component data encoding that is based on the [zbase62](https://github.com/simplegeo/zbase62) encoding by [Zooko Wilcox-O'Hearn](https://en.wikipedia.org/wiki/Zooko_Wilcox-O%27Hearn).
-The encoding does not require padding and will allways yield codes of 13 characters length for our 72-bit component digests.
-The fixed-length encoding allows us to easily decode a fully qualified ISCC-Code without having to rely on a hypen as separator.
+The encoding does not require padding and will always yield component codes of 13 characters length for our 72-bit digests.
+The predictable size of the encoding is a property that allows for easy composition and decomposition of components without having to rely on a delimiter (hyphen) in the ISCC code representation.
 Colliding body segments of the digest are preserved by encoding the header and body separately.
 The symbol table also minimizes transcription and OCR errors by omitting the easily confused characters `'O', '0', 'I', 'l'`.

 #### encode(digest)